 That’s why Tim cosponsored the Paycheck Fairness Act and the Fair Pay Act of 2019.
 The Paycheck Fairness Act closes loopholes in the Equal Pay Act, offering more solutions to women being paid unfairly by their employers.
 The Fair Pay Act of 2017 prohibits wage discrimination based on gender or race.
 It is time for women, especially women of color, to be paid equally for equal work.

 The United States is the only industrialized country that does not offer paid family leave.
 Paid time off for new parents or those caring for sick loved ones benefits families, children, and the economy.
 This is why Tim cosponsored the Federal Employees Paid Parental Leave Act, which requires federal employees to receive 6 to 12 weeks of paid leave.

 Ohio ranks 41st in the nation for infant mortality.
 We need to help our smallest citizens survive the first year of life.
 That’s why Tim introduced the Healthy Start Reauthorization Act to support community-based approaches to improving birth outcomes and maternal health.
 Tim knows that when we support women and families, we strengthen the entire nation.

 TAKING ACTION ON WOMEN’S RIGHTS

 - Tim cosponsored both the Paycheck Fairness Act and the Fair Pay Act of 2019, which close loopholes in the Equal Pay Act and prohibit wage discrimination, respectively.

 - Tim cosponsored the the Federal Employees Paid Parental Leave Act, which requires federal employees to receive paid leave for 6 to 12 weeks.

-- Tim introduced the Healthy Start Reauthorization Act, which would help reduce infant mortality rates and improve prenatal outcomes.
+- Tim introduced the Healthy Start Reauthorization Act, included in the CARES Act, which was signed into law in 2020 and would help reduce infant mortality rates and improve prenatal outcomes.